ACBob/Bube/README.md

  * Switched to GIT from SVN.
  * Switched to CMake :feelsgood:
  * Sounds have been converted from IDs to Names.
 Internally, the sound system still uses ids, but the rest of the engine uses names.
 Much better, IMO.
+ * The error texture can now be generated at run-time, removing the need to have a `notexture.png`.
+Indeed, the base game here does not supply one.

 ## Planned Changes (No Order)
 - [ ] Increase size of maps.